• Skip to primary navigation

 Plate one salmon filet and some veggies, then spoon a little Asian flavored glaze over top.
 Garnish with toasted sesame seeds, cilantro and/or green onion.
 Then add some roasted broccoli and peppers.

 Some nice side dishes to add to the plate are white or brown rice.
 We love to buy frozen rice at Trader Joe’s IT’S SO EASY!
-Or a nice veggie stir fried rice would be great too (we also love the Trader Joe’s frozen version)!
+Or a nice veggie stir fried rice or Cilantro Rice would be great too (we also love the Trader Joe’s frozen version)!

 Storing